LeVraiArdox/BLockchain/README_en.md

 # 🧱 Student Project – Local Network Blockchain Demonstration

+The assigned study project is: The impact of blockchain in finance, electronic voting, and traceability.
-This project aims to demonstrate the core principles of a private blockchain by deploying two blockchain nodes across a simulated local network using two PCs, one router, and two switches.
-A **smart contract** was also developed and deployed to showcase interaction between the nodes.
+This is part of our final year project.
+It aims to concretely illustrate the functioning of a private blockchain through the deployment of nodes on a simulated local network with two PCs, two routers, and two switches.
+A **smart contract** was also developed and deployed to show the possible interaction between the nodes.
 ---

 ## 📐 Network Diagram